 Bad posture, low back pain, shoulders rolled forward and a stomach protruding out go hand in hand when suffering from bad posture.
-Right away a doctor will recommend exercises to strengthen the muscles around the low back and strengthen the core.
+Right away, a doctor recommends exercises to strengthen the muscles around the low back and the core.

-Pilates – it’s not just for girls, ballet dancers or gymnasts.
-I’ve said it time and time again; everyone should incorporate it, whether it’s a top athlete or a novice in the fitness world.
-Too often I see people who want to do Pilates but feel they need to be flexible first before they jump into it.
-Well that’s not so, doing Pilates actually puts you in the position.
+Pilates – it’s not just for girls, ballet dancers, or gymnasts.
+I’ve said it repeatedly; everyone should incorporate it, whether a top athlete or a novice in the fitness world.
+Too often see people who want to do Pilates but feel they need to be flexible before they jump into it.
+Well, that’s not so; doing Pilates puts you in the position.

 Pilates is a great workout when your body is fighting against performing day-to-day activities.
 Just like tying your shoe.

-Here are the key points you should keep in mind when performing the Full Roll Up and modified version – Roll Up with bent knees.
+Here are the key points you should remember when performing the Full Roll Up and modified version – Roll Up with bent knees.

 - Do not thrust your ribs forward.

 - Your head is in alignment with your spine.
 Do not let the head lean forward, maintain a long neck.